7 Best Neighborhoods in Barcelona for Digital Nomads (And Where to Avoid)

 I had heard that Barceloneta was extremely loud and touristy, but I didn’t really find that to be the case and I never felt unsafe living there.

-Yes, there’s a lot of tourists near the beach but once you get away from the main strip, it feels like a charming and laid-back neighborhood.
+Yes, there’s a lot of tourists near the beach but once you get away from the main strip, it feels like a very local neighborhood.

 The narrow streets are very cute with a local feel–nearly every apartment has clothes drying on lines outside their balcony and you’ll see older people chatting on street corners.